joshuamorse/flavaTwitterFeedPlugin/README.md

       <?php endforeach ?>
     </ul>

+Enable the flavaTwitterFeed module in settings.yml:

+    enabled_modules:
+    ...
+      - flavaTwitterFeed
+    ...

-It's highly recommended that you cache which view you're using to output your twitter feed, as twitter imposes an houry limit on API calls.
+It is highly recommended that you cache which view you're using to output your twitter feed, as twitter imposes an houry limit on API calls.